vijay15joseph/gemini-demo/README.md

 ## Gemini Playground _(Twilio)_ Setup

-An active Twilio account is required to use the Gemini Playground.
+An active Twilio account and registered number is required to use the Gemini Playground.
 Twilio us used to securely receive MMS images and text prompts.
 These messages are then forwarded to the _Twilio_ Cloud Function via webhook.

 Under `Phone Numbers` >> `Active Numbers` >> `Configure` >> `Messaging Configuration` set the `URL` to the _Twilio_ Cloud Function endpoint.

 ## Pictionary Setup

-The Pictionary demo accepts images in the the _IMAGES_GCS_ gcs bucket defined in Action Variables.
+The Pictionary demo accepts images in the _IMAGES_GCS_ gcs bucket defined in Action Variables.
 You can use many different methods to stream images to this bucket.
 For this example I used some basic Python code shown below:

 ```python
 import cv2